mbaumer/us_hep_funding/docs/_states/NC.md

 ```
   Year  Institution                                   Amount ($)
 ------  ------------------------------------------  ------------
-  2018  HIGH POINT UNIVERSITY                            522,086
+  2018  High Point University                            522,086
-  2018  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO         9,000
+  2018  University Of North Carolina At Greensboro         9,000
-  2017  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO        22,599
+  2017  University Of North Carolina At Greensboro        22,599
-  2012  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO       182,014
+  2012  University Of North Carolina At Greensboro       182,014
 ```
 ## SULI/CCI Interns
 ```